Post45-Data-Collective/openrefine-reconciliation-service/README.md

 # BookReconciler 📘💎 (0.2) — Metadata Enrichment and Work-Level Clustering

+- **Who is this for?** Digital humanities researchers, librarians, metadata specialists, and more.
+- **What does it do?** Finds, clusters, and enriches records for books.
+Adding ISBNS, HathiTrust IDs, subject headings, descriptions, page counts, publication dates, and more.

 **BookReconciler 📘💎** is a tool that helps you reconcile and enrich bibliographic data from multiple library and knowledge sources:

 1. **id.loc.gov** (Library of Congress)